evawyf/mlnd/README.md

 # Udacity Machine Learning Nanodegree Projects
 The machine learning projects about Udacity Machine Learning Nanodegree (MLND).

 Thanks to Udacity (Co-Created by: Kaggle Projects) provide the excellent materials for students to equip to become a data analyst or a machine learning engineer, and to apply predictive models to massive data sets in fields like finance, healthcare, education, and more.

 This is a briefly introduce of every projects.
+For more information, please view my personal website: https://evawyf.github.io/

 ## Titanic Survival Exploration